|

 the risk of prostate cancer - Prostate.
 2006 Aug 18 -

-that high intake of phytoestrogens substantially reduce prostate cancer risk
+of phytoestrogens substantially reduce prostate cancer risk among men with

-among men with specific polymorphic variation in the promoter region of the
+specific polymorphic variation in the promoter region of the estrogen

 -